 The Witcher 3: Wild Hunt — Complete Edition

 Of course, The Witcher 3: Wild Hunt isn't exclusive to Nintendo Switch, but it's still one of the system's best games.
 Aside from the fact that witchcraft was almost certainly involved to get a game of this size and scope running on a handheld system, The Witcher 3 is simply one of the greatest RPGs of the past generation.

 It has a stunning art style, rich lore, interesting characters, and a gameplay loop that makes it hard to put down.
 It's the quintessential action RPG that shouldn't be able to run on Nintendo Switch, but we're glad it does.

 Mario Kart 8 Deluxe

-But its simplicity doesn't mean core players can't enjoy it, as well.
-It has challenging Grand Prix stages that are sure to keep you on your toes, along with lots of unlockables, and a surprisingly functional online mode.
+But its simplicity also doesn't mean core players can't enjoy it.
+It has challenging Grand Prix stages that are sure to keep you on your toes, along with lots of unlockables and a surprisingly functional online mode.
 There's a reason why it's the system's bestselling game, coming in at close to 29 million units sold.